Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### F. Async Pipe

 1. This is a built-in, impure pipe.
 It has a very useful feature, in that it allows data to be placed into the template after rendering.
 It allows us to get a promise as a value to interpolate into our component, but not have it show up as *[object Object]*, but wait until the value arrives.

 2. This works not only for promises, but also for **observables**.

 ## VIII.
 Http Requests
+### Introduction
 1. In Ng4 there is a module for HTTP services.
 In the *app.module* file, import the HttpModule from *@angular/http* and include it in the *imports* section of the *@NgModule* decorator.

 2. Of course, the HTTP module is about interacting with a back-end server to get information.
 In a nutshell, we do so as follows in the appropriate class: